alilland/ijabat-lang-study/README.md

 # ijabat-lang-study

+The following project builds a SQLite database of Basic Christian teaching search terms, pulling from a curated list of languages compiled from the [2025 World Watch List](https://www.opendoorsus.org/en-US/persecution/countries) from Open Doors USA, a database ranking nations where Christians face the most extreme persecution.

+---

 project was built using ruby 3.2.2 (2023-03-30 revision e51014f9c0) [x86_64-darwin23]

 You will need the following third party dependencies: